frappe/manual_erpnext_com/manual_erpnext_com/www/contents/accounts/opening-accounts.md

 This way, you can update opening balance in Asset and Liability accounts.

-You can make two Opening Journal Vouchers:
+You can make two Opening Journal Entrys:

   * For all assets (excluding Accounts Receivables): This entry will contain all your assets except the amounts you are expecting from your Customers against outstanding Sales Invoices.
 You will have to update your receivables by making an individual entry for each Invoice (this is because, the system will help you track the invoices which are yet to be paid).
 You can credit the sum of all these debits against the **Temperory Opening** account.
-  * For all liabilities: Similarly you need to pass a Journal Voucher for your Opening Liabilities (except for the bills you have to pay) against **Temperory Opening** account.
+  * For all liabilities: Similarly you need to pass a Journal Entry for your Opening Liabilities (except for the bills you have to pay) against **Temperory Opening** account.
   * In this method you can update opening balance of specific balancesheet accounts and not for all.
   * Opening entry is only for balance sheet accounts and not for expense or Income accounts.